krnsk0/krnsk0.dev/src/data/blog/skyscraper_1.md

 ## Implementing a Constraint Propagation Queue

 This works for handling any cells that were resolved by the edge clue constraints.
-But what if propagating constraints from a resolved cell results in new resolved cells--that is, cells with only only one value not crossed off--such that we would want to propagate constraints from these cells, in turn?
+But what if propagating constraints from a resolved cell results in new resolved cells—that is, cells with only only one value not crossed off—such that we would want to propagate constraints from these cells, in turn?

 We could just call `propagateConstraints` repeatedly until we notice that nothing changes from one iteration to the next, checking every cell each time for for `cell.size === 1`.
 But this is a lot of extra work as most cells won't have changed.
 Instead, let's check constraint list size right after modifying a cell in `propagateFromResolvedCell`, which ensures we only check cells that _have_ changed.